 A necessity if you’re a frequent flier

-Beginning October 1, 2020, you’ll need to present a REAL ID-compliant state driver’s license/identification card to board domestic flights.
+Beginning October 1, 2021,(extended from October 1, 2020 because of the COVID-19 crisis) you’ll need to present a REAL ID-compliant state driver’s license/identification card to board domestic flights.
 If your card isn’t compliant, you’ll need to use an acceptable substitute form of identification, such as your passport.

 Getting your REAL ID

 Many states now allow you to start the REAL ID application process online.
 For more information on applying for a REAL ID, visit your state's department of motor vehicles website or dhs.gov/real-id.

 To obtain your REAL ID, you’ll need to complete the application process in person at your state's department of motor vehicles (or other approved service center).
 Some states, including Massachusetts, allow you to apply at a AAA location.
 Wherever you go, you’ll need to bring documentation of your identity and residency, including: